benjfriedrich/thiswillbe.fun/content/learn-more/_index.md

 My philosophy of web design is simple.
 Websites should be fun.

-Obviously your website should be functional and easy to use.
+Obviously websites should be functional and easy to use.

 That's first.
 But that's boring.
 You can do better.